Skip to main content

 A new way to explore Scotland online

 The role of visitscotland.com is no longer about booking, it’s about driving interest.
-As a result, from the start of next year we’ll introduce a new map feature powered by Google Maps Platform.
+As a result, we're introducing a new map feature powered by Google Maps Platform.
 This will allow visitors to discover tourism businesses and points of interest across Scotland using text search, intuitive category filters, and interactive map tools.

 Visitors can continue exploring in Google Maps or navigate directly to business websites or booking platforms.
 This change responds directly to visitors needs and will see our current listings and product search retired.